 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like epigastrium fullness here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here epigastrium fullness is often associated with mild chills alternating with pronounced fever, bitter taste in the mouth and stifling sensation in the chest in the pattern “Heat in Gall Bladder”.
+For instance here epigastrium fullness is often associated with nausea, feeling of heaviness and feeling of heat in the pattern “Damp-Heat in the Stomach”.
+As you will see below, we have in record three patterns that can cause epigastrium fullness.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
-In the case of epigastrium fullness we’ve identified that a herbal formula called Hao Qin Qing Dan Tang can help treat the patterns behind the symptom.
+In the case of epigastrium fullness we’ve identified three herbal formulas that may help treat patterns behind the symptom.

-In Chinese Medicine epigastrium fullness is a symptom for the pattern "Heat in Gall Bladder".
-Below is a small explanation for it with links for more details.
+In Chinese Medicine epigastrium fullness is a symptom for 3 patterns that we have on record.
+Below is a small explanation for each of them with links for more details.

-The Bladder is a so-called "Fu" Organ.
-Learn more about the Bladder in Chinese Medicine
+The Stomach is a so-called "Fu" Organ.
+Learn more about the Stomach in Chinese Medicine

 Pulse type(s): Rapid (Shu), Wiry (Xian)